R&D tax credits: The ultimate guide for 2023

 Here’s our easy-to-understand guide to the RDEC 7 steps.
 Use these steps to work out how your company will get your RDEC R&D tax credit.
 The principle here is that you use the credit to pay off any tax your company owes HMRC – only when that’s settled would you get a cash payment from HMRC.

-Your accountant or tax advisor will use these steps in this order to set out your tax credit in your company tax return:
+The expert helping you with your claim – whether that’s your accountant, tax advisor or a SeedLegals R&D expert – will use these steps in this order to set out your tax credit in your company tax return:

 There’s more about how to apply the tax credit on the gov.uk website.